redgeoff/spiegel/DESIGN.md

 Notes:
 - If a replication fails, e.g. due to a transient error, it will be retried
 - If a replication process is abruptly terminated, e.g. due to a replicator process being restarted, the replicator will eventually be considered stalled and will be retried.
+- Replicator docs are not design docs, therefore the id of a replicator doc can be anything that doesn't begin with `_design/`

 ### `on_change`
 ```js